-Risk of nuclear war now highest since WW2, U.N. arms research chief says
+Risk of nuclear war now highest since WW2, UN arms research chief says

 Dwan said the world should not ignore the danger of nuclear weapons.

-“How we think about that, and how we act on that risk and the management of that risk, seems to me a pretty significant and urgent question that isn’t reflected fully in the (U.N.)
-Security Council,” she said.
+“How we think about that, and how we act on that risk and the management of that risk, seems to me a pretty significant and urgent question,” she said.

+She added that it was not being adequately addressed in arms control talks or multilateral bodies such as the U.N.
+Security Council nor by bilateral arrangements between states.

+On Wednesday, China’s disarmament ambassador in Geneva accused Washington of sabotaging and tearing up deals and having a “Cold War mentality”, and said Washington displayed bullying behavior.

 Reporting by Tom Miles; Editing by Frances Kerry